agilecrm/webhooks/README.md

-Configuring your webhook settings:
+Configuring your webhooks settings:
 --------

-- **Step1** -  Create a webhook endpoint.
+- **Step1** -  Create a webhooks endpoint.
 A webhook endpoint is a URL on your server that will receive each transcript when a event happend, e.g. http://www.example.com/agile_endpoint.php

 When trigger event happend, Agile CRM makes HTTP POST to the endpoint you specified.
 The POST has two data fields, and containing the JSON-encoded transcript.

-- **Step2** -  Enter the address to your webhook endpoint on our Admin Settings > API & Analytics > Webhooks
+- **Step2** -  Enter the address to your webhooks endpoint on our Admin Settings > API & Analytics > Webhooks

 ![alt text](https://raw.githubusercontent.com/agilecrm/webhooks/master/Screenshots/hook3.PNG)